O'Neill scores on game-ending wild pitch as Cards top Phils - WHIZ News

-ST. LOUIS (AP) — Tyler O’Neil scored on David Hale’s game-ending wild pitch in the 10th inning, and the St. Louis Cardinals beat the Philadelphia Phillies 4-3 Thursday to split their four-game series.
+ST. LOUIS (AP) — Tyler O’Neill scored on David Hale’s game-ending wild pitch in the 10th inning, and the St. Louis Cardinals beat the Philadelphia Phillies 4-3 Thursday to split their four-game series.

 Alex Reyes (1-0) pitched two perfect innings.